-'''

 For instance, this scheduling call will cause the tables to be rebuilt at time 5 seconds:

-'''

-'''

-Simulator::Schedule (Seconds (5), &GlobalRouteManager::RecomputeRoutingTables);
+Simulator::Schedule (Seconds (5),&Ipv4GlobalRoutingHelper::RecomputeRoutingTables);

-'''

-11.9 Global Routing Implementation
+11.2.2 Global Routing Implementation

+This section is for those readers who care about how this is implemented.
 A singleton object (GlobalRouteManager) is responsible for populating the static routes on each node, using the public Ipv4 API of that node.
 It queries each node in the topology for a "globalRouter" interface.
 If found, it uses the API of that interface to obtain a "link state advertisement (LSA)" for the router.
 Link State Advertisements are used in OSPF routing, and we follow their formatting.